krishvoor/kube-burner-ocp/README.md

 - Indexes OpenShift metadata along with the Benchmark result.
 This document can be found with the following query: `uuid: <benchmkark-uuid> AND metricName.keyword: "clusterMetadata"`
 - Prevents modifying configuration files to tweak some of the parameters of the workloads.
 - Discovers the Prometheus URL and authentication token, so the user does not have to perform those operations before using them.
-- Workloads configuration is directly embedded in the binary.
+- Workload configuration is directly embedded in the binary.

 Running node-density with 100 pods per node